chenxiaolong/DualBootPatcher/docs/internals/Odin-Package-Installation.md

 The system image is stored as an Android sparse image in the zip file.
 It is simply desparsed and extracted to the system block device (without any intermediate temporary files).

+After flashing the system image, the RLC (remote lock control) mechanism will be removed to prevent the device from getting stuck in a 7 day bootloader lock period after the next reboot.
+DualBootPatcher normally does not make any functional modifications to ROMs, but this issue is significant enough to warrant it.
+The removal is done by:

+* Deleting `/system/priv-app/Rlc`
+* Changing the `ro.security.vaultkeeper.feature` property, if present, to `0` in `/system/build.prop` and `/vendor/build.prop`.

+`com.samsung.android.rlc.service.RmmTask.registerRcv()` in `/system/framework/services.jar` checks that the RLC app is installed and that the property value is `1`.
+If either condition fails, RLC is disabled.

 ### CSC/OMC Package

 The carrier package (CSC/OMC) is included in the cache partition sparse image within an Odin package.
 Inside the image, the carrier files are stored within a flashable ZIP file at `recovery/sec_csc.zip` or `recovery/sec_omc.zip`.